childpovertyactionlab/community-resource-explorer/src/data/cms/md/en_US/posts/dallas-isd.md

 keywords:
 image:
 description:
-heroImage: "running.jpg"
+heroImage: "./../../../../../images/running.jpg" # Path to the file relative to markdown file.
 heroImageAlt: "Children running on the street"
 showCaroItems: true
 caroItems: # Pass this in if you want an image carousel.
-  - src: running.jpg
+  - src: ./../../../../../images/running.jpg # Path to the file relative to markdown file.
     alt: "s2"
     indexName: <span>Insights from the <br/>Health Index</span>
     character1: ""